The Big A: Our House

 Long Beach has reached out to the team about exploring the prospect of a stadium on a parcel of land in that city's downtown.

 Like any business, the Angels have to look at options brought to them.
-But we believe the team's focus is on Anaheim, where the Angels are now in their 54th season and have drawn more than 3 million fans for each of the past 16 seasons.
+But with a goal of progress this year, the team has shared with us that their focus is on Anaheim, where the Angels are now in their 54th season and have drawn more than 3 million fans for each of the past 16 seasons.

-In March 2019, the Angels enlisted Newport Beach-based Brooks Street for development consulting services here in Anaheim.
+In March 2019, the Angels enlisted Newport Beach-based Brooks Street for development consulting services.
+In May, they added architectural, engineering and financial advisory firms as part of their consultant team.

 We believe that speaks to the opportunity here in Anaheim if we can reach an agreement that works for everyone.